 Trial work on 'Bigbucks' has indicated that a 125ml/100lit GA4/7+6-BA (i.e. Promalin or similar) application at 40% of TRV between full blossom and three days after full blossom is beneficial to fruit shape.
 The application has led to attractive slightly elongated fruit without excessive typiness.
 Experience indicated that a second application of GA4/7+6-BA did not have additional beneficial effects.

-Remember that an early GA4/7_6-BA application may have a thinning effect.
-On trees carrying their first commercial crop or in orchards with a high population of lateral fruit on 1 year old wood, use a lower dose of 62.5ml/100lit GA4/7+6-BA at 40% of TRV between full blossom and three days after blossom.
+Remember than an early GA4/7+6-BA application may have a thinning effect.
+On vigorous trees, or young trees carrying their first commercial crop, or in orchards with a high population of lateral fruit on 1 year old wood, use a lower dose of 62.5ml/100lit GA4/7+6-BA at 40% of TRV between full blossom and three days after full blossom.
+Multiple applications of the half-rate can also be considered (viz. two to three applications 7 to 14 days apart).
+Be careful under conditions conducive to fruit thinning viz. warm to hot weather especially with warm nights and cloudy conditions; excessive vigour, etc. Note that GA4+7 (i.e. Regulex) can be used at 10g/100lit. as a substitute for half-rate GA4/7+6-BA, also at 40% of TRV.

 Thinning and crop load management